-Newlay Conservation Area - site located within the eastern part of the conservation area See A4 map for details.
+• Newlay Conservation Area - site located within the eastern part of the conservation area

-Conservation Area: The site is within Newlay Conservation Area.
+• Conservation Area: The site is within Newlay Conservation Area.
 Any development should preserve or enhance the character or appearance of the Conservation Area.
 The open green space, tree coverage and informal footpaths are important elements of the site and would need to be preserved in any new development.
 This is likely to result in a very limited development towards the eastern extent of the site, potentially tying in with the Kirkstall Forge development.